 Gable vents, or wall louvers, are located in the gable ends of the attic and can be used in combination with other vents.

 Ridge vents run along the peak of your roof.
 They include a cover (baffle) to protect rain and snow from coming right into your attic.

 Wind turbines are mushroom-shaped caps atop roofs designed to catch natural wind currents, which spins an internal fan and propels hot air out of the attic.
 Wind turbines are most effective in areas where winds average about 5 mph.

 Exhausting air is only part of the ventilation equation.
 You also need intake vents, which help to keep the air flowing through the exhaust vents.
 Without an intake, the exhaust vents cannot fully serve their purpose.
 There are generally two types of exhaust vents used in roofing.

 Static vents have no moving parts.
-These can be box vents, dormer, roof louver and many others.
-At their core, they are protected holes in the roof decking.
+These can be box vents, dormer, roof louver, and many others.
+At their core, they have protected holes in the roof decking.

 Soffit vents provide a breath of fresh air.
 Made of aluminum or vinyl, they contain tiny perforations or slits for airflow.
 Soffit vents are most effective when used in combination with a ridge vent.

 You or a professional roofing contractor should inspect your roof vents once per year to ensure that no blockages have occurred and your roof is ventilating properly.

 - Periodically remove screens of dust, dirt, spider webs, leaves and other bits of nature that restricts the flow of air